nmaiorana/csgy9223_IntroOffSec/week_8/challenge_week8_README.md

 I'm going to run in GDB, to get a better feel for what is going on.

 My plan of attack will be to work with the larger indexes to utilize the unsorted bins.
 This would give me a pointer to the main arena.
+I also need to keep a guard between the freed space and the top chunk.
 My plan of attack will be:

 - Free index 124
 - Free index 125